jamulussoftware/jamuluswebsite/wiki/en/Tips-Tricks-More.md

 Here, Jamulus listens on MIDI channel 1.
 Volume fader CC numbers start at 0 and there are 8 of them (so end at CC number 7).
 Pan controls start at CC number 16 and end at 23; Solo 32 to 39 and Mute 48 to 55.
 Mute Myself is enabled/disabled by CC number 64.

 Please note that for the functions controlled by buttons to work properly, your MIDI controller needs the buttons to be set to "toggle" mode.
-This means that when pressed to "turn on" a control it must send a MIDI CC number with a value >=64 and to "turn off" the control it must send the same CC number with a value <64.
+This means that when pressed to 'turn on' a control, it must send a MIDI CC number with a value >=64, and to 'turn off' the control it must send the same CC number with a value <64.
 You can read your controller's manual to find out how to set this.

+*Note*: Jamulus does not provide feedback on the on/off state of buttons, meaning that your controller must keep track and toggle LEDs (if any) to 'on' or 'off' itself.

 Fader strips in the mixer window are controlled in ascending order from left to right.
 Continuing with the above example, in strip number 1 (farthest left), the volume fader would be controlled by CC number 0; pan by 16; solo by 32 and mute by 48.
 As we have specified 8 consecutive controllers for each parameter, this would give us MIDI control over 8 strips (volume, pan, solo and mute in each one) in the mixer window.
 The next strip would be controlled by 1, 17, 33 and 49, and so forth.

-*Note*: Jamulus does not provide feedback on the state of the Solo and Mute buttons, meaning that your controller must keep track and toggle LEDs (if any) to 'on' or 'off' itself.

 Make sure you connect your MIDI device's output port to the Jamulus MIDI in port (QjackCtl (Linux/Windows), MIDI Studio (macOS) or whatever you use for managing connections).
 In Linux you will need to install and launch a2jmidid so your device shows up in the MIDI tab in Qjackctl.